-- Three middle school or higher courses in
+Three middle school or higher courses in:

-- o English language arts (ELA)
+- English language arts (ELA)

-- o Mathematics
+- Mathematics

-- o Science
+- Science

-- o Social studies
+- Social studies

-One of these courses must be, at a minimum, one-semester civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of the Confederation, the Declaration of Independence and the U.S. Constitution; Each student's performance on the statewide, standardized assessment in civics education required under s.
+- One of these courses must be, at a minimum, one-semester civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of the Confederation, the Declaration of Independence and the U.S. Constitution; Each student's performance on the statewide, standardized assessment in civics education required under s.
 1008.22, F.S., constitutes 30 percent of the final course grade; and

-A middle grades student who transfers into the state's public-school system from an out-of-country, an out-of-state, a private school or a home education program after the beginning of the second term of Grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education.
+- A middle grades student who transfers into the state's public-school system from an outof-country, an out-of-state, a private school or a home education program after the

+beginning of the second term of Grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education.